 Skip to content

 Hair transplants are generally a safe and effective procedure, with a success rate of around 90–95%.
-However, in some rare instances, you may be unhappy with your hair transplant.
-Perhaps you’ve experienced some scarring or insufficient growth, or you’re not happy with the look you’ve ended up with.
+However, in some rare instances, you may be unhappy with your FUE or FUT hair transplant and this can be some of the following:

 Thankfully, there are options available that can help correct a hair transplant that doesn’t meet expectations.